zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 * Zone: good-nsec-1.dnssec10.xa

+### GOOD-NSEC-2
+An NSEC zone and a "happy path".
+Everything is fine besides that the zone is served on NS names with the same IP addresses which is fine for this test case.

+* Zone: good-nsec-2.dnssec10.xa
+  * The zone is delegated to ns1a, ns1b and ns1c.
+    * All three share the same IPv4 address and IPv6 address.

 ### GOOD-NSEC3-1
 An NSEC3 zone and a "happy path".
 Everything is fine.

 * Zone: good-nsec3-1.dnssec10.xa

+### GOOD-NSEC3-2
+An NSEC3 zone and a "happy path".
+Everything is fine besides that the zone is served on NS names with the same IP addresses which is fine for this test case.

+* Zone: good-nsec3-2.dnssec10.xa
+  * The zone is delegated to ns1a, ns1b and ns1c.
+    * All three share the same IPv4 address and IPv6 address.

 ### ALGO-NOT-SUPP-BY-ZM-1
 An NSEC zone.
 Unknown algorithm of a DNSKEY.